WPManageNinja/fluent-boards-dev-doc/src/rest-api/time-tracking.md

 # Time Tracking

 The Time Tracking API allows you to manage time tracking for tasks in Fluent Boards.
-You can start, stop, pause, and commit time tracking sessions, as well as generate time reports.
+You can commit manual time entries, update or delete tracks, and generate time reports.

 ## Time Track Object